BOtied: Multi-objective Bayesian optimization with tied multivariate ranks: Introduction

+Multivariate ranking via the CDF can be understood in relation to the associated probability density function (PDF), as the CDF is the integral of the PDF. \autoref{fig:intro_fig2} shows the CDF and the associated PDF side by side for a bi-objective setting ($M{\rm =}2$).
+The right panel shows the PDF fit on 200 outcome samples (gray dots) via kernel density estimation, where the outcome samples were drawn from an elliptical Gaussian.
+The left panel shows the level lines of the corresponding CDF.
+The $\alpha$-level lines converge to the approximate Pareto front as $\alpha \rightarrow 0$.
+The lowermost level line ($\alpha{\rm\approx}0$) closely traces the convex shape of the true Pareto front shown as the solid red curve.

-Motivated by the natural interpretation of multivariate ranks as a multi-objective indicator, we make the following contributions: \begin{itemize} \item We propose a new Pareto-compliant performance criterion, the \textsc{CDF} indicator (\autoref{sec:background}). \item We propose a scalable and robust acquisition function based on the multirank, \textsc{BOtied} (\autoref{sec:method}). \item We release a benchmark dataset that explores an ideal case for \textsc{BOtied} ranking, in which we can specify the correct data-generating model when fitting the CDF of the objectives (\autoref{sec:experiments}).
-The dataset probes particular dependency structures in the objectives and opens the door to incorporating domain knowledge of the objectives. \end{itemize}
+\paragraph{Contributions} Motivated by the interpretation of multivariate ranks as a MO indicator, we make the following contributions: (i) We propose a new Pareto-compliant performance criterion, the {CDF} indicator (\autoref{sec:background}); (ii) We propose a scalable and robust acquisition function based on the CDF and associated multivariate ranks, which we call {BOtied} (\autoref{sec:method}); and (iii) We release the full codebase implementing our evaluations of MOBO acquisitions in a variety of synthetic and real-world data scenarios (\autoref{sec:experiments}).